deeploy-ml/deeploy/README.md

     This way, when users deploy models without enough resources available on the cluster, new nodes can be spawned to take on the workload.

 2. Helm v3 installed.
 3. Postgres database for use by the microservices.
 The database should be reachable from the kubernetes nodes.
+Also, Deeploy currently requires the postgres user used by Deeploy to be a super user.
 4. A (sub)domain which you control.
 In order to automatically generate TLS certificates using cert-manager, the DNS provider for this domain should be one of:
     - ACMEDNS
     - Akamai